 Roland Stretch, Chair of Slyne-with-Hest Parish Council, said: "Over many years a dedicated group of people have worked tirelessly to develop a neighbourhood plan for Slyne-with-Hest.
 Thanks to their attention to detail we have reached this point in the plan ready for Regulation 16 consultation.
 The parish council and the Neighbourhood Plan Committee have been mindful of the views of the community and we're aware that we need to meet the future needs for our area.
 We have consulted at every stage and feel this is the best plan for our area of Slyne-with-Hest."

 Lancaster City Council held a 6 week public consultation from 4 February 2022 to 18 March 2022 on the proposed Slyne-with-Hest Neighbourhood Plan.
-The consultation period is now closed but
+The consultation period is now closed and the examination process has now commenced.

 Paper copies are available to view on request - please contact 01524 825464 or email@example.com